 “The first half has been a landmark period for Sigma, with the launch of The PRS REIT plc – the first quoted real estate investment trust to address opportunities in the PRS sector – and its associated fund-raising of £250m, marking the most significant milestone to date in the roll-out of our PRS model.
-We were delighted that the REIT was so well received by a large number of leading UK institutional fund managers and that the UK Government’s Homes and Communities Agency (“HCA”) has taken a 10% shareholding.
+We were delighted that the REIT was so well received by a large number of leading UK institutional fund managers and that the UK Government’s Homes England (formerly “HCA”) has taken a 10% shareholding.

 “The REIT will be utilising Sigma’s PRS platform and, under the terms of our contract, Sigma will receive fees for delivering new rental homes to the REIT and additional fees for managing the REIT’s assets.
 Sigma will also generate development profits on assets it builds and sells into the REIT.

 “These new revenues will complement our existing PRS activities and also significantly improve visibility of our revenue streams, and enhance the quality of our earnings.
 The process of investing the first tranche of the REIT’s capital is now well underway and it is anticipated that all the REIT’s IPO funding will be fully committed by the end of H1 2018.
 “The potential to scale our activities further is substantial.
 The structural undersupply of rental homes in the UK, especially family homes, together with growing demand, underpin the long term positive prospects of the sector.
 “Looking ahead over the remainder of the year and beyond, Sigma is on track to deliver the Board’s expectations, and we view 2018 as a pivotal year for Sigma’s profitability.”